AdaCore/gnatstudio/docs/users_guide/projects.rst

 The main units of a project are the files to be compiled and linked to obtain executables.

-Typically, for C applications, these are the files that contain the `main` function.
+Typically, for C applications, these are the files that contain the :samp:`main` function.
 For Ada applications, these are the files that contain the main subprogram for each partition in the project.

 These files are treated specially by GPS.
 Some submenus of :menuselection:`Build` and :menuselection:`Debug` have predefined entries